MillenniumMachines/millenniummachines.github.io/docs/long-john/bom/sourcing_and_print_guide.md

 **Unless you're willing to experiment and almost certainly waste filament, stick with 0.2mm layers.**

-We provide a **Minimum Wall Thickness** for every printable part, that is the minimum **total** thickness of your perimeter lines and top and bottom solid layers.
-This depends on the size of your nozzle and line width settings in your slicer so it must be calculated.
+We provide a **Minimum Wall Thickness** for every printable part.
+This value is the minimum **total** thickness of your perimeter lines and top and bottom solid layers.
+The size of your nozzle and line width settings (in your slicer) contribute to this value, so the number of parameter lines needs to be calculated.

 Given a 0.4mm nozzle, 100% perimeter line width, 0.2mm layers, and a minimum wall thickness of 2.4mm, you would set your slicer to generate a _minimum_ of 6 perimeters and 12 top / bottom layers.